zix99/sshsysmon/README.md

 Config:

   * command: The shell command to execute
+  * environment: Optional object of environment variables (Default: {})
+  * json: Try to parse the command's output as json (Default: false)
+  * extract: Dict of name:path pairs to extract as metrics, eg `a.[1].c` (Default: None) See: Extracting Typed Json below; json must be `true`

+Properties extracted as metrics can be used in alarms

 Metrics:

+**If json, those will be the output metrics instead**

   * stdout: The out string of the command
   * stderr: The err string of the command